antimony-lang/antimony/README.md

 ## State of this projects

-Basic algorithms like the fibonacci sequence should compile fine.
-More sophisticated programs will not work yet.
+Basic algorithms should compile fine.
+See the [examples](./examples) More sophisticated programs will not work yet.
 See [TODO](./TODO) for a roadmap.

-The Sabre compiler emits JavaScript, until the language has matured sufficiently.
-Backends for WASM, C, x86 and ARM are planned.
+The Sabre compiler emits JavaScript, and a C backend is currently in development.
+Backends for WASM, x86 and ARM are planned.

 ## Examples